glwagner/SwimLessons.jl/README.md

 This is a 1-2 hour tutorial intended to get people swimming on day 1, assuming no prior Julia or Oceananigans experience.

-## Install Julia
+## Install Julia on your laptop or personal computer

-Copy into a terminal:
+Open up a terminal on your laptop or personal computer and copy/paste this into it:

 ```bash